chrisBirmingham/gryphon_nest/README.md

 An optional folder containing yaml files providing context for mustache when it renders a template file.
 Gryphon will use the data file with the same basename as the context file it's currently processing eg `contact.mustache -> contact.yaml`.
 The provided context will also be available to the layout file if one is provided.

 If a data file is added, modified or deleted while gryphon is watching for file changes, the associated html page will be regenerated should the mustache template exist.

+## Compression

+When the `-c` option is provided, gryphon will compress text files using gzip compression.
+This is intended for use with web servers that support sending compressed content directly such as nginx via it's [gzip_static module](https://nginx.org/en/docs/http/ngx_http_gzip_static_module.html).

+If the [brotli](https://github.com/miyucy/brotli) gem is installed, gryphon will also created a brotli compressed version of said file.

 ## Contributing